PolitiFact stands by AOC 'parking lot' fact-check after online mockery

 "Critics pounced" on Ocasio-Cortez's apparent photo-op, PolitiFact maintained, even though Ocasio-Cortez "was just beyond the toll plaza for the Tornillo facility, and ... standing on a road that led to the Tornillo tent complex, which was in the line of her gaze, as she stood at the fence."

-The fact-check was written by Ciara O'Rourke and Duke University student Stefanie Pousoulides, and reviewed by several editors, Fox News is told.
+The fact-check, titled "No, this isn’t a photo of Alexandria Ocasio Cortez crying over a parking lot," was written by Ciara O'Rourke and Duke University student Stefanie Pousoulides.
+It was reviewed by several editors, Fox News is told.

-Their approach didn't mass muster among commentators Tuesday, who said the site had missed the point intentionally, for the sake of issuing a "false" rating that would help bury stories unfavorable to Ocasio-Cortez about the episode.
+Their approach didn't pass muster among commentators Tuesday, who said the site had missed the point intentionally, for the sake of issuing a "false" rating that would help bury stories unfavorable to Ocasio-Cortez about the episode.

 "Is PolitiFact on AOC's payroll yet?" asked conservative political strategist Caleb Hull.